Beginner's Guide to Patient Appeals: 10 Essential Rights to Fight Health Insurance Denials

 Imagine this.

-You’ve been denied health insurance coverage for a treatment your doctor says you desperately need—not by a person, but by artificial intelligence (AI).
-That’s the reality more patients are facing as insurers increasingly rely on AI auto-denials, often without proper review.
+You’ve been denied health insurance coverage for a treatment your doctor says you desperately need.
+That’s the reality more patients are facing as insurers increasingly rely on artificial intelligence and auto-denials, often without proper review.
 Mistakes are skyrocketing, and insurers aren’t always following the rules.

 But here's the silver lining: you have the power to push back.